 You guys have asked to see my lesson plan template and to get a peek into how I make my lesson plans.
 As always, I try my best to help save you all time and sanity.
 Let’s check out my lesson plan template.
-I will break down the pieces of this template and how I use it to plan.
+I will break down the pieces of this template and how I use it in the lesson plan template.

--This is MY breakdown down of what I am doing in my classroom for each part of each day.
+- First, this is MY breakdown of what I am doing in my classroom for each part of each day.

--This most likely means nothing to anyone to me, but I know exactly what each part and element mean.
+- Next, this most likely means nothing to anyone to me, but I know exactly what each part and element means.

 This is Not…